Spring Undergraduate Research Conference

 Why should I participate in Purdue's undergraduate research conferences?

 Being a part of what makes Purdue excellent prepares you for future experiences where you will need to present and apply your work.
 Being directly involved in the process of discovery, along with the feedback from judges and other student participants during the conference will prove invaluable in your efforts to present your work in the future.

 The undergraduate research conferences, such as the spring conference, are open to the public and showcase the research of Purdue undergraduate students.
 Additionally, during the spring conference, faculty members from your particular college will be judging your oral presentation or poster.

 The Purdue Undergraduate Research Conference is judged where top students can receive awards.
 The following units have provided award funds for the Spring 2023 event:

 School-related Awards: College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • John Martinson Honors College • Mitchell E. Daniels, Jr. School of Business • Purdue Polytechnic Institute

 Interdisciplinary Awards: Purdue Libraries & School of Information Studies

 STEM Project Awards: The Purdue Chapter of Sigma Xi, the Scientific Research Honor Society

-College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • John Martinson Honors College • Mitchell E. Daniels, Jr. School of Business • Office of Undergraduate Research • Purdue Libraries & School of Information Studies • Purdue Polytechnic Institute
+College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • John Martinson Honors College • Mitchell E. Daniels, Jr. School of Business • Office of Undergraduate Research • Purdue Libraries & School of Information Studies and Archives & Special Collections • Purdue Polytechnic Institute

 Other Opportunities to Showcase Your Work